Rahul2021karmakar/LAPTOP-PRICE-PREDICTION/README.md

 # # PROJECT DESCRIPTION
 Given different laptops features, the goal of the project is to implement a Machine Learning model that can predict laptop’s price.

-The raw data (collected from kaggle) was first imported using Python’s pandas library and visualized using Python’s matplotlib and seaborn library
+The raw data (collected from kaggle) was first imported using Python’s pandas library and visualized using Python’s matplotlib and seaborn library.

 Data cleaning steps were peformed such as handiling outliers, checking for balanced dataset, encoding categorical data, scaling, numerical data, etc.

 Using Python’s scikit-learn library different machine learning models were implemented such as Multiple Linear Regression, RandomForest resressor and XGBoost Regressor.

 The accuracy scores of these model were compared and conclusions were drawn.

 # PROJECT GOAL